kamada01/The-Martian/README.md

 - Inventory slots border + color
 - HUD child componenets script linkages
 - Health bar size?
 Font?
 Style
-- 'Minotaur ' AnimationEvent has no function name specified! -> Need fix
+- 'Minotaur ' AnimationEvent has no function name specified! -> Need fix -> Not sure what happens but the prefab should work, will investigate later (Ed 4/25 16:55)

 # Summery for monsters: